Miroy625/miroy625.github.io/index.md

 Enhanced system security by reducing the attack surface and reinforcing access control policies.

-## Project Title: Architecting and Segmenting a Network
+## Architecting and Segmenting a Network

 [Check out Project 2!](projects/project2.md)